Richard Huddleston (monk): Life

 Huddleston was born in 1583 at Farington Hall, near Preston, Lancashire.
-He was the youngest son of Andrew Hudleston, esq., of Farington Hall, and Mary, third daughter of Cuthbert Hutton of Hutton John, Cumberland.
+He was the youngest son of Andrew Hudleston, esq., of Farington Hall, and Mary, the third daughter of Cuthbert Hutton of Hutton John, Cumberland.
 He studied under Thomas Sommers, a Catholic schoolmaster at Grange-over-Sands, Lancashire, and was subsequently sent to the English College at Douay.

 Afterwards he studied philosophy and divinity for some years in the English College at Rome.
-Returning to Douay he was ordained priest in 1607, and in the following year was sent on the English mission.
+Returning to Douay he was ordained a priest in 1607, and in the following year was sent on the English mission.
 Again visiting Italy he was professed as a Benedictine monk at Monte Cassino.
 In 1619 he came back to the mission, and was instrumental in conversions among major families in Lancashire and Yorkshire to the Roman Catholic faith.
 One example is that of the family of Sir John Gascoigne whose children, nearly all, opted for a religious life including Catherine Gascoigne who was an abbess in Cambrai until 1673.

 Huddleston died at Stockeld Park, the seat of the Middletons, on 26 November 1655.